cncf/communitygroups/best_practices.md

 ### CNCF swag

-If you're a newly created meetup and added to meetups.cncf.io, please reach out to meetups@cncf.io for a complimentary $50 swag certificate to the [CNCF Store](https://store.cncf.io).
+If you're a **newly** created meetup and added to community.cncf.io, please reach out to meetups@cncf.io for a complimentary $100 swag certificate to the [CNCF Store](https://store.cncf.io).

 ### Ask for help